russmckendrick/records/content/albums/a-light-for-attracting-attention-23608229/index.md

 ---
-title: "The Smile - A Light For Attracting Attention"
+title: "The Smile (5) - A Light For Attracting Attention"
-artist_name: "The Smile"
+artist_name: "The Smile (5)"
 artist: "the-smile"
 album_name: "A Light For Attracting Attention"
 date: 2022-06-18T05:47:15.000000Z